kdeldycke/kevin-deldycke-blog/content/posts/new-mandriva-rpm-for-the-v022-rugg-release.md

 ---
 date: "2006-05-11"
-title: New Mandriva RPM for the v0.2.2 Rugg release
+title: "New Mandriva RPM for the v0.2.2 Rugg release"
 tags: Linux, Mandriva, RPM, rugg
 ---